White Label Travel Platforms: The Ultimate Buyers Guide

 How invested are they in the long-term success of your program?
 Do they work behind the scenes to make sure your travel platform has compelling content and performs as well as possible under adverse conditions?
 Are they making constant improvements to their booking pages so they convert at higher rates?
 What other types of routine improvements do they make?

 White Label Travel Solutions: Final Word

-In full disclosure, I am employed by Access who offers a white label travel portal.
+In full disclosure, I am employed by Access which offers a white-label travel portal.
 Despite my best efforts, I can't completely eliminate my cognitive biases about which travel platforms I think are best.
 On the other hand, critics should also acknowledge that I've spent nearly a decade studying different types of programs and I've learned a thing or two about how how to identify the characteristics of a good consumer discount and travel program.
-That's my role at Access, to research and write about products in this industry, and providing our senior management with an unvarnished assessment of how Access stacks up against our competitors.
+That's my role at Access, to research and write about products in this industry, and provide our senior management with an unvarnished assessment of how Access stacks up against our competitors.

 Feel free to reach out to me with any questions or issue you have with my research and findings.
 And because I’m just a writer, I’m happy to answer any questions you have without an uncomfortable sales pitch.
 If you’d rather speak directly with a business development/sales professional, go here.

 Rack rate: The highest price a hotel charges for a room before any discounts.
 Typically this rate is set artificially high, so when discounts are applied, the final rate looks generous by comparison.